Sunday, July 2 through Sunday, July 30, 2023

 - Understanding employer expectations

 - Orientation and mobility skills needed for community inclusion

 - Self-advocacy and negotiating disability accommodations, and assistive technologies for the workplace.

 - Hone their workplace readiness soft skills such as practicing effective collaboration, drafting, and delivering presentations, and engaging in independent living as they work as a team to support one another as the summer job exploration experiences progress.

 - Increase their understanding of resources, services, and knowledge in the areas of self-advocacy, requesting accommodations, college education necessary for certain career paths, financial literacy including benefits planning, as well as legal rights and responsibilities of blind and low vision individuals.

 - Elevate their attitude and confidence through meeting with successful blind and low vision peer mentors and professionals pursuing various careers as well as cultivate community with peers who have similar interest or transition aspirations.

 - Practice setting, progressing, and achieving professional and personal goals.
 They will learn the importance of informed decision making to solidify and achieve their individualized projected post school employment outcomes.

-f you are ready to attend or have any questions, please contact Daisy Soto, Youth Services Coordinator, at email@example.com or call 415-694-7328.
+If you are ready to attend or have any questions, please contact Daisy Soto, Youth Services Coordinator, at DSoto@lighthouse-sf.org or 415-694-7328.